RohanAlibutud/rohanalibutud.github.io/index.md

 I graduated from Rutgers University with a Bachelor of Science in both Evolutionary Anthropology and Genetics, two fields with very different methods that are nonetheless interested in very similar questions.

-I am currently a second-year Bioinformatics PhD student at the [Institute for Genomic Evolutionary Medicine](https://igem.temple.edu/) at Temple University, in the [lab of Dr. Sudhir Kumar](https://kumarlab.net/home).
+I am currently a third-year doctoral candidate in the Bioinformatics program at the [Institute for Genomic Evolutionary Medicine](https://igem.temple.edu/) at Temple University, in the [lab of Dr. Sudhir Kumar](https://kumarlab.net/home).

 ## About Me